-Corporate believes the benefit flow of information als also receive private bene to the community as a whole and the Council does not wis the districtwide general rate e out-weighs sh to limit thi this.
-For the ci ity to run efficie ently it is important th ere is a constant two-way Funding source allocation and Operating costs: funding source etc. The levels of ex excludes the portion s income sources that can b ternal income received may n of costs funded by external eneral rates as it benefits the vary year on revenue, an year depending d is focused on g on external fa actors.
-The funding po licy target therefore Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Corporate Corporate - - 100% ✓ (districtwide general rate) - Funded by: districtwide general rate; and other income (e.g. rates penalties, interest income, dividends and GWRC contract revenue).
+Corporate Some other individuals also receive private benefits from access to Council's staff and requests for information, however, Council believes the benefit to the community as a whole out-weighs this.
+For the city to run efficiently it is important there is a constant two-way flow of information and the Council does not wish to limit this with the introduction of charges.
+It is therefore appropriate that this activit is mostly funded by the districtwide general rate.
+Funding source allocation and funding source Operating costs: This activity includes income sources that can be unpredictable or volatile in nature, such as interest income, rate penalties, dividends etc. The levels of external income received may vary year on year depending on external factors.
+The funding policy target therefore excludes the portion of costs funded by external revenue, and is focused on the remaining elements in the activity.
+This is 100% funded from districtwide general rates as it benefits the whole community.
+Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Corporate Corporate 100% ✓ (districtwide general rate) - Funded by: districtwide general rate; and other income (rates penalties, interest income, dividends and GWRC contract revenue).
 Capital costs: The interest and depreciation costs relating to capital expenditure are incorporated in the operating costs of each activity.
-Corporate capital expenditure projects are funded through rates funded depreciation and borrowings.
-Funding Source F Proportion of Fu -2041 Rates funded depreciation 30% Capital grants and subsidies (incl Waka Kotahi, New Zealand Transport Agency) - Development and financial contributions - Borrowings 70% Total 1 00%
+Corporate capital ex Corporate capital expenditure projects are funded through rates funded depreciation and borrowings.
+Funding Source Proportion of Fi unding for 2021 -2041 Rates funded depr reciation ciation 30% Capital grants and New Zealand Tran subsidies (incl Waka Kotahi sport Agency) , - Development and financial contributions - Borrowings 70% Total 100%